FAQ (Frequently Asked Questions) about the Honors College

 No, Honors courses are developed so that they count in place of (not in addition to) your normally required courses.
 For example, Honors English is taken instead of regular English courses, etc. Interdisciplinary seminars and other HON courses count as normal electives toward graduation.
 Honors students do not usually have to take extra course hours to graduate.

 Absolutely!
-An important benefit of the Honors Program is the individualized advisement available to students.
+An important benefit of the Honors College is the individualized advisement available to students.
 Honors students need to plan their coursework carefully so that they can take full advantage of special Honors opportunities and move efficiently toward their degrees.
-The Honors Director and college advisors will provide this help.
+The Honors Coordinator and college advisors will provide this help.

 Yes.
-All honors coursework is noted on the transcript and an explanation of the academic distinction inherent in Honors education is attached.
-Students who participate fully in the Honors Program by completing the required 24 hours including the Honors Thesis will be recognized at graduation and in other formal ceremonies commemorating academic excellence.
+All Honors coursework is noted on the transcript and an explanation of the academic distinction inherent in Honors education is attached.
+Students who participate fully in the Honors College by completing the required 24 hours including the Honors Thesis will be recognized at graduation and in other formal ceremonies commemorating academic excellence.

 No, the grade point scale in Honors courses is the same as in all other courses.